United States Army officer rank insignia: 1780–1821: epaulettes

 In 1780, regulations prescribed fringed epaulettes for all officer ranks, with silver stars for general officers.
 Field officers wore two epaulettes, captains one epaulette on the right shoulder, subalterns one epaulette on the left shoulder.
-For commissioned officers 'metal epaulettes were introduced by a general order dated June 18.
+For commissioned officers metal epaulettes were introduced by a general order dated June 18.
 1780 (except of those of the CiC).
 For non-commissioned officers cloth epaulettes were prescribed since a general order dated July 23.
 1775.
 That order differentiated only between the ranks of serjeant and corporal.
 At the end of war, the serjeant-major was recognizable by a pair of cloth epaulettes.
 The number, position and color of the NCO-epaulettes was changed for several times.

 1821–1832: chevrons or epaulettes

 From 1821 to 1832, the Army used chevrons to identify company officer grades, a practice that is still observed at West Point for cadet officers.
-Adjutants were indicated by a single point up gold (infantry: silver) lace chevron and arc on both upper sleeves, captains the same but no arcs, lieutenants wore the chevrons on the lower sleeves.
+Officers serving as regimental adjutants were indicated by a single point up gold (infantry: silver) lace chevron and arc on both upper sleeves, captains the same but no arcs, lieutenants wore the chevrons on the lower sleeves.
 All company officers wore dark blue "wings" with gold (infantry: silver) fringes and Embroidery.

-General staff, artillery, engineer and field officers wore bullion fringed epaulets: Generals with silver eagle insignia and one or two five-pointed stars, depending on rank.
-Colonels wore the silver eagle (infantry: gold) insignia as well, lieutenant colonel and major identic plain gold (infantry: silver) epaulets.
+General staff, artillery, engineer and field officers wore bullion fringed epaulets: Generals with one or two five-pointed stars, depending on rank.
+Colonels, lieutenant colonels and majors plain gold (infantry: silver) epaulets.
 Captains a single epaulet on the right shoulder, lieutenants on the left shoulder.

+On May 23, 1829, the army added an undress frock coat for officers.
+Rank was shown by gold (for all branches) eagles worn on the collar.
+Colonels and majors wore one on each side, captains one on the right and lieutenants one on the left.
+Generals are not mentioned.

+The eagles were replaced on July 22, 1829, by shoulder straps consisting of a strip of lace, again worn on both sides for colonels and majors, the right side for captains and the left side for lieutenants.
+The lace was probably in gold, with silver for infantry officers.